Nestor and Double Nestor --

 You can make Nestor as hard or as easy as you like by

-which is found in some sources (and which is sometimes confused with
+a game found in some older books (and which is sometimes confused with

 Nestor itself),